DLukacevic-IDM/ckan/contrib/windows-local/README.md

     explorer http://localhost:5000/

-Debug or run with PyCharm using paster.py and the below configuration
+Debug with PyCharm using paster.py and the below configuration

     In PyCharm open Run, Edit Configuration as set: